tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 A little reading about the `package` statement teaches me that since (almost?) every module in the repo has that same `package com.craftinginterpreters.lox`, that means that basically all the module files constitute one big happy module.
 Since module Scanner.java has the same package statement as this module, it is effectively part of this code.
 I think.

 (Later: the book is ambiguous about whether the code should be executable as of section 4.1.
 He says "Stick that in a text file, and go get your IDE or Makefile or whatever set up."
 Does that mean it should run?
 It certainly can't unless you have duplicated his github repo, or otherwise copied down all his Java code.
 He didn't say to do that; he just said stick these snippets in your IDE.
-Um, Bob?
-Stick... no. Don't go there.)
+Not try to run them.)

 The package statement tells me that Nystrom's setup has a two-level folder structure.
 The top level is `craftinginterpreters`, which contains a folder `lox` in which almost all the Java modules live.
 (Presumably there's a `craftinginterpreters.clox` folder I'll meet later?)
 OK, I'm going to put all my modules into a similar structure.
 Because they are all in the same folder, I'll be able to import them individually by name--but I will have to import them, e.g. `import Scanner` to get my Scanner.py module.

-I don't think that's not a problem, in fact it's an advantage to have the import dependencies of each module explicit.
+I don't think that's a problem, in fact it's an advantage to have the import dependencies of each module explicit.

 Error Handling (section 4.1.1)
 -------------------------

 Nystrom is using a program global, hadError, set in various places and tested in others.
 Not sure I like this, but whatever.
-At least, Python makes the use of a global more obvious, first by the convention of using an all-cap name HAD\_ERROR, second by having to write `global HAD\_ERROR` in any function that sets it.
+At least, Python makes the use of a global more obvious, first by the convention of using an all-cap name HAD\_ERROR, second by having to write `global HAD_ERROR` in any function that sets it.
 Points to Python.

 Token Types (section 4.2.1)
 ---------------------------